DebbieMOmondi/-Aviation-Risk-Analysis/README.md

 ## Conclusion

-Through careful analysis, three major findings were reached:
+Through careful analysis, two major findings were reached:

 - The **Boeing 777** stands out as the safest aircraft across all evaluated metrics, showing extremely low fatality rates and high survivability.
 - The **Boeing 747-400** and **Boeing 767** also demonstrate strong performance, making them good secondary options for expanding the fleet safely.
-- Older aircraft models such as the **McDonnell Douglas DC-10** series exhibited higher relative fatalities and lower overall safety scores, suggesting that significant investment in these models should be avoided.

 Overall, this analysis provides a clear, evidence-based recommendation to prioritize newer, proven aircraft models that enhance passenger safety and reduce operational risks for the company.